syntaxsurge/lexlink/README.md

   enable ECDSA signing in `dfx.json`.
 - `ICP_IDENTITY_PEM_PATH` points at the exported PEM on disk.
 After updating the file, run `pnpm encode:icp-identity` to refresh `ICP_IDENTITY_PEM_BASE64` in your local `.env`.
-Copy that value to `.env.example` manually if needed; the runtime only reads the base64 env, so serverless deployments never touch the filesystem.
+Add the `--example` flag if you also want to sync `.env.example`; otherwise copy the value manually.
+The runtime only reads the base64 env, so serverless deployments never touch the filesystem.

 ### Constellation configuration